Karacraft/roleperm/README.md

 # Role & Permission Package

-Simple Role & Permission based Authorization package.
+Simple Role & Permission based Authorization package for Laravel 8.x.

 ## Installation
 Currently, the package is not on packagist.
 To install it on your own project , add the following in your main project composer.json , just below "script"